Last Updated on August 2, 2022 by Celeste.

 The Folklore Museum “Vasileios Papantoniou” collection covers over 45,000 artefacts related to modern Greek culture, with the emphasis on ethnography, fashion, and children.
 There are traditional clothes, toys and tools.
 Kids can see and learn about life in the Peloponnese and in Greece in general.Horseback Riding in Nafplio

-Enjoy the city by family bike or train
+6. Enjoy the city by family bike or street train ride

-The old city walls in Nafplio offer a lot of fun.
-My favourite child-friendly place in Nafplio?
+My favorite child-friendly place in Nafplio?
 The Syntagma square in the Old Town.
 It is large and car-free.
-It is surrounded by the archaeological museum, many cafes and a restaurant.
+It is surrounded by the Archaeological Museum, many cafés and a restaurant.
 You can relax and have a coffee while your kids are playing near you.
-This photo was taken at night, I loved the fact that there were still lots of families and children out.
+This photo was taken at night, I loved the fact that there were still lots of families and children

-For children older than 9 years old, I find the Beekeeper for a Day trip a very nice activity.
+For children older than 9 years old, we found the Beekeeper for a Day Trip a very nice activity.
 Together with a guide, you will visit a bee farm where your family will attend a beekeeping workshop and gets to taste the honey too.
 For more information and booking, please click here.

 Where to stay in Nafplio with Kids